 Doctors are seemingly uncaring about the pain of side effects and withdrawals.
 I have had shrinks question why I want to get off meds, even with evidence that ziprasidone was causing significant harm.
-They question why I am taking so long getting off something or prescribe me just enough to taper off on a schedule they think and no more.
+They will question why I am taking so long getting off something or prescribe me just enough to taper off on a schedule they think and no more.
 Maybe they should take Venlafaxine for a year and taper off quickly in med school.

 You might be saying “but that is dangerous”, that is exactly my point!
 Psych meds are dangerous and should be used only when needed and then very cautiously, yet they are handed out freely and without knowing exactly what is causing your problem.
 Even in cases where it is situational depression which might only last a month or three, you will likely get offered meds.
 It is pseudo-science and pure greed that is driving psychiatry.
 There should be better options.
 As much as I have been critical about shrinks, I would never accept psych meds from a primary doctor, just like I would never accept other non-psychiatric treatments from a shrink.

 The problem is, unless you are ‘lucky’ enough to find an underlying cause like hypothyroidism or you have a significant negative experience in your past, they can only guess what is causing your distress.
-Too be fair there is some research with fMRI’s.
+To be fair there is some research with fMRI’s.
 So there is some evidence that low serotonin and other neurotransmitters might be the cause of some depression.
 There are other ways of helping increase these things without the use of meds, like diet and exercise.
 Going for a short run will have a much more positive effect and more quickly than a pill ever will.